-Money, and how we interact with it, is changing rapidly.
-Digital financial services have seen a boom in recent years.
+Yet money, and how we interact with it, is changing rapidly.
+Digital financial services have boomed in recent years.
 With mobile money apps, e-wallets, and other tools flooding the market, customers can borrow, deposit, and pay more conveniently (and securely) than ever before.
-The global spread of digital money has also greatly increased access to financial products—and by extension, the formal economy—for many people who were previously excluded.
+This global spread of digital money has greatly increased access to financial products—and by extension, the formal economy—for many people who were previously excluded.
 With the help of low-cost mobile technology, financial service providers like banks, microfinance institutions, and mobile network operators can reach more underserved and low-income populations.
-Access can greatly improve the financial prospects of people traditionally reliant on more costly alternative services.
+Access to these services can greatly improve the financial health of people reliant on costly or insecure alternative services.
 But challenges persist–not everyone has started using products available to them, or they have signed up but their accounts remain dormant.
 Increasing access and use of these digital financial services can improve financial health of people around the world. .
 To support this goal , ideas42 launched an A/B testing initiative in Sub-Saharan Africa and South Asia in 2016 that tackles difficult behavioral challenges around the adoption and use of digital financial services.
 A/B testing is a quick and inexpensive way to test different versions of a product or service to see how small changes can have an outsized impact on behavior.
 In essence, we choose different aspects of a digital financial product—like layout, content, marketing materials, and incentive schemes—for quick and rigorous testing.
 By comparing results, we find out what works and what doesn’t work for the the users of these services.

 Since 2016 we’ve tested over 45 different product experience features across 14 partners in 10 countries to improve customer engagement with digital financial service offerings.
 Using A/B testing, we have been able to:

 - Increase customer engagement with a helpful product by 35% through a customer acquisition campaign with a major bank in Nigeria